 • Available to assist at other Telecare facilities (consult) as needed

 • Ensures treatment adheres to established policies, procedures and standards of care

 • Ensures complete and accurate records on interventions and behaviors of members served

 • Provides individual/group education and training

-• If employed at Outpatient program, must employ members served in the event of assaultive behavior and pass assault crisis/crisis prevention training
+• Must employ members served in the event of assaultive behavior and pass assault crisis/crisis prevention training

 Duties and responsibilities may be added, deleted, and/or changed at the discretion of management.

 • Ability to contribute to policy and procedure development in a matter that addresses clinical quality and risk